New agreement with the publisher Elsevier

 Similar to the agreement that was terminated June 30 2018, reading rights to the Science Direct Freedom Collection (approximately 2,000 journals) and selected Lancet titles are included.

-Starting during week 48 the publisher is expected to enable access to the journals covered by the agreement.
+Starting during week 48 the publisher have enabled read access to the journals covered by the agreement.
 As soon as the reading access has been secured, the service Get It Now, that was implemented to mitigate the access loss following the cancelled agreement, will be disabled.

 The agreement will cover publication charges in the publisher’s pure open access journals and hybrid (subscription based) journals, and includes read access to some 1,500 journals on Wiley Online Library.